 A mid-range estimate for the next 30 years is that there will be 6% less rainfall and 3.5% more potential evapotranspiration than a 1976 to 2005 baseline period.
+This would result in reduced streamflow and groundwater recharge and more variable seasonal climate conditions.
+With no action to address water security the reliability of water for irrigation will decrease and environmental flows will decline.

-3. Information regarding the analysis is included in the accompanying Guide to the Barossa Water Security Strategy 2050.
+2. Information regarding the analysis is included in the accompanying Guide to the Barossa Water Security Strategy 2050.
 Further technical analysis is included in Assessment of current and future water security in the Barossa and Eden Valleys using the Climate Resilience Assessment Framework and Tools (University of Adelaide, 2021)